Subscribe to Our Newsletter

 Myth #4: Loans are always cheaper than credit cards

-Provided that you are borrowing a relatively small amount of money for a short period of time (preferably one year or less), making use of a 0% annual percentage rate (APR) credit card may actually be a better choice than taking out a personal loan.
+Provided that you are borrowing a relatively small amount of money for a short period (preferably one year or less), making use of a 0% annual percentage rate (APR) credit card may be a better choice than taking out a personal loan.

-In this way you can pay back the money without being liable to any interest payment, and you also need not worry about your low credit score.
-This is because credit cards for bad credit charges a rate between 24% - 30% whereas personal loan for bad credit scorers will be charged 36% on average.
+In this way, you can pay back the money without being liable to any interest payments, and you also do not need to worry about your low credit score.
+This is because credit cards for bad credit charge a rate between 24% and 30% whereas personal loans for bad credit scorers will be charged 36% on average.

 Myth #5: Loans will never help you shrink your debt